CROHN'S/ IBS/ ULCERATIVE COLITIS & Cannabis studies

-Fortunately, both Ulcerative Colitis and Crohn's Disease have recently qualified for treatment by medical cannabis and, as a result, individuals who suffer from these conditions now have access to medical marijuana treatment in more states.
+Fortunately, both Ulcerative Colitis and Crohn's Disease have recently qualified for treatment by medical cannabis and, as a result, individuals who suffer from these conditions now have access to medical cannabis treatment in more states.

 Cannabis may soothe inflamed bowels